corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

-Another golden one is [`cargo-llvm-lines`](https://github.com/dtolnay/cargo-llvm-lines), which shows the number of lines generated and objects copied in the LLVM backend:
+Another golden one is [`cargo-llvm-lines`](https://github.com/dtolnay/cargo-llvm-lines), which shows the number of lines generated and the number of copies of each generic function in the final binary.
+This can help you identify which functions are the most expensive to compile.

 ```
 $ cargo llvm-lines | head -20